jamespooley/dotvim/README.md

 > <sup>**Use a single editor well.** The editor should be an extension of your hand; make sure your editor is configurable, extensible, and programmable. ([The Pragmatic Programmer](https://pragprog.com/the-pragmatic-programmer/extracts/tips))</sup>

 I've yet to make the jump to [Neovim](https://neovim.io/), so this is still Vim 8-centric for the time being.
+Similarly, I've yet to move to
+[`minpack`](http://vimcasts.org/episodes/minpac/) as my package manager.

 ### Setup